jbrunton/monitoring.jbrunton.com/README.md

 Note: in dev, basic auth credentials for Prometheus and Alertmanager are `admin` / `admin`.

-If you want to test alerting, you will need to add these variables to your local .env file:
+If you want to test end to end alerting, you will need to update the values of the following config secrets in `grafana/config.yml`:

-    ALERTMANAGER_SLACK_API_URL=...
+    slack_api_url: ...
-    ALERTMANAGER_OPSGENIE_API_KEY=...
+    opsgenie_api_key: ...